groupdocs/groupdocs-blog-content/Groupdocs.Blog/2020-05-13-manage-exif-data-in-csharp-net-for-jpeg-png-tiff-webp-images/index.md

 ---
+seoTitle: "Manage EXIF Data of JPEG, PNG, TIFF & WebP Images in C#"
 title: 'Manage EXIF Data of JPEG, PNG, TIFF &amp; WebP Images in C# .NET'
 date: Wed, 13 May 2020 21:06:49 +0000
 draft: false
 url: /2020/05/13/manage-exif-data-in-csharp-net-for-jpeg-png-tiff-webp-images/
 author: 'Shoaib Khan'
+description: "Manage EXIF metadata of your images in C#.
+Extract, update, add or remove EXIF data of your images programmatically using the metadata .NET API."
 summary: "In the [previous post][1], we discussed how to deal with EXIF data of images in Java.
 Here, today we will look into achieving the same but in C#.
 If you haven't visited the last post, but you want to **extract, update, add or remove EXIF data of your images programmatically in C#**, then this article will guide you through this."
 tags: ['change exif data of images', 'extract exif data', 'extract exif data in csharp', 'extract metadata from images', 'remove exif data from images']
 categories: ['GroupDocs.Metadata Product Family']